robertpiosik/CodeWebChat/README.md

 ## Introduction

+👨‍⚖️ **Respects to chatbots' Terms of Use**

+Code Web Chat helps you simplify use of coding tools like ChatGPT's canvas.
+The idea to initialize chats is borrowed from [Firefox](https://support.mozilla.org/en-US/kb/ai-chatbot) and because there is no further automation once the prompt is sent, by using CWC you're not violating their Terms of Use.
+Contributors should not submit pull requests implementing further chat automations of any kind, as these will be kindly rejected.

 🧑‍💻 **Guide the model with context**

 Large language models (LLMs) are trained on vast datasets targeting many use cases.
 For code generation, a model's training involves analyzing millions of simulated problem-solving flows, such as arriving at the accepted answer from a given StackOverflow question.
 For the purpose of agentic coding, models are trained on an additional layer of data that simulates gathering context and planning its next steps.